jju/stubbl/seasons/gcx/week04.md

 **Not as high-scoring as it could have been but the dramatic turns in the dying moments put a lot of pressure on Sabah and the Dynamo to escape with the tie.
 OW 3 - KD 3**

-The Cogs used the blizzard to keep the inexperienced Venus out of the endzone to tie up the match in the dying moments.
+The Cogs used the blizzard to keep the inexperienced Veens out of the endzone to tie up the match in the dying moments.
 FT 3 - IC 4 #drama

 Perfectly executed first half defense set up a slightly looser second for the Tatters.
 The Runners were sorely missing some pop.
 SR 0 - CT 1